On & Off The Gringo Trail: Part One

 Our master plan was breathtakingly sophisticated: head to the main square.
 Statistically, it was the most likely place for things that might conceivably be considered food.
 Lacking our host, a map, or any coherent sense of direction, we relied on a method perfected over centuries: follow the scent of humanity.
 This consisted primarily of sweat, meat, diesel, and, inexplicably, hints of optimism.
 Somewhere in that chaos lay breakfast.

-We accepted, no money exchanged hands, and no one asked inconvenient questions about where we came from or why Callum was wearing socks with sandals.
+We accepted.
+No money exchanged hands.
+And no one asked inconvenient questions about where we came from or why Callum was wearing socks with sandals.
 Our initiation into the savage beauty of Brazilian street cuisine was complete.
+The salgados were inhaled with an efficiency designed for consumption rather than digestion, we wrapped up the mission and set off to rendezvous with Fabian for the grand Vasco tour.

 Retracing our steps home turned out to be a futile exercise.
 The alleyways weren’t just confusing—they were actively hostile: twisting, and occasionally imploding.
 Our only navigational aid was a deranged and unreliable list of lefts, rights, Jesus murals, and a particularly memorable warning: avoid the hole with rats.
 Memorising it was impossible.
 We were doomed from the start.
 Landmarks disappeared.
 Murals mocked us, and our confidence disintegrated.

 We stumbled into a quiet corner.
 Too quiet.
 Dangerously quiet.
-And there they were: three young men stationed at a flimsy table, arms crossed, eyes sharp.
+And there they were: three young men stationed at the same flimsy plastic table, arms crossed, eyes sharp.
 These were not boys selling lemonade or philosophical pamphlets.
-They were businessmen.
+They were the businessmen.

 An eternity passed.
 In practical terms, it was about thirty-seven seconds, but it felt more like a century if you happened to be standing in front of several extremely suspicious human beings.
 Their gazes drilled into us.
 I was fairly certain that any remaining hope of leaving this scene unscathed had just quietly packed its bags to a nicer destination.
 It was too late.
 The trap had sprung with a dramatic flair.